 In the past couple of years, we have seen a boom in e-commerce websites that have managed to sell their products without necessarily bringing something new to the table.
 But e-commerce is a growing sector that will continue to see increases in the coming years.
 That only means one thing: the competition will grow exponentially in the future.
 Millions of websites sell their products in the online medium, using its accessibility and ease of use to draw the attention of customers.
 This will make innovation a necessity.

 In this highly competitive world, your product landing page and presentation can make or break your business.
-Learning how to optimize it for both your consumers and search engines is vital to thriving in the crowded market of eCommerce.
+Learning how to optimise it for both your consumers and search engines is vital to thriving in the crowded market of e-commerce.
 A great product is just half the battle.
 The rest is making sure that the entire world can see it and get to it.

 Perhaps we have switched some of our shopping activities from stores to the online world, but the central concept remains the same: it has to be a beautiful experience built around the product.
 Apple’s Steve Jobs understood that and invested around $2 billion in designing their stores.
 That resulted in the company’s popularity and an increase in sales of $4,551 per square foot, which is still the best for any retailer in the world.

 The concept remains the same for online stores, and the product pages are your presentation.